oelhirai/Pour/react/pour/README.md

 <img src="./public/pour_react.gif" width=400 />

-**What this app does not do (yet?)
+**What this app does not do (yet?)**
-**- Give guidance on grind size for coffee
+- Give guidance on grind size for coffee
 - Allow input of how much water as opposed to coffee
 - Set different ratios of coffee-to-water
   - Could be nice if using a Chemex with a larger weight of coffee (40g+)

-_Developer notes:
+_Developer notes_
-_- May be good to refactor view elements into a single grid
+- May be good to refactor view elements into a single grid
 - Understand optimizations around inline componenet declarations and view renderings
 - Ensure view is responsive for all screen sizes.